Hashtag Web3 Logo

 • Venture investments in ecosystem projects

-Treasury management became a specialized discipline.
+Treasury management has become a specialized discipline.
 Professional treasury managers help DAOs optimize yield, manage risk, and plan sustainable operations.

 Governance Attacks and Defense

-Hostile Takeovers: Attackers accumulate governance tokens to pass malicious proposals.
-Defenses include time-locks (delays between proposal passing and execution) and quorum requirements.
+• Hostile Takeovers: Attackers accumulate governance tokens to pass malicious proposals.
+Defenses include time-locks and quorum requirements.

-Flash Loan Attacks: Borrowing massive amounts of governance tokens for one block to manipulate votes.
+• Flash Loan Attacks: Borrowing governance tokens for one block to manipulate votes.
 Most governance systems now snapshot voting power before proposals start.

-Sybil Attacks: Creating many fake identities to gain voting power in reputation-based systems.
-Requires robust identity verification.
+• Sybil Attacks: Creating many fake identities to gain voting power in reputation-based systems.
+Requires strong identity verification.

 Career Opportunities in DAOs

-DAO Operations Manager ($80k-$180k): Coordinates contributors, manages tools, facilitates governance processes.
+• DAO Operations Manager: Coordinates contributors, manages tools, enables governance processes.
 Requires organizational skills and Web3 knowledge.

-Governance Analyst ($90k-$160k): Researches proposals, analyzes voting patterns, produces governance reports.
+• Governance Analyst: Researches proposals, analyzes voting patterns, produces governance reports.
 Critical for informed decision-making.

-Smart Contract Developer ($150k-$400k+): Builds governance contracts, treasury systems, and voting mechanisms.
-Specialized knowledge of governance frameworks essential.
+• Smart Contract Developer: Builds governance contracts, treasury systems, and voting mechanisms.
+Specialized knowledge of governance frameworks is essential.

-Community Manager ($60k-$120k): Nurtures DAO community, moderates discussions, onboards contributors.
-Often paid in mix of stablecoins and governance tokens.
+• Community Manager: Nurtures DAO community, moderates discussions, onboards contributors.
+Often paid in a mix of stablecoins and governance tokens.

-Protocol Politician/Delegate: Full-time delegates in major DAOs (Uniswap, Compound, Arbitrum) participate in governance professionally, compensated via grants or delegate rewards.
+• Protocol Politician/Delegate: Full-time delegates in major DAOs participate in governance professionally, compensated via grants or delegate rewards.

-Legal Counsel ($120k-$300k+): Navigates regulatory landscape, structures legal entities, advises on compliance.
+• Legal Counsel: works through regulatory space, structures legal entities, advises on compliance.
 High demand as DAOs seek legal clarity.

-Treasury Manager ($100k-$250k): Manages DAO treasuries, executes investment strategies, coordinates with DeFi protocols.
-Finance background plus Web3 knowledge.
+• Treasury Manager: Manages DAO treasuries, executes investment strategies, coordinates with DeFi protocols.
+Finance background plus Web3 knowledge is beneficial.

-Many DAOs offer flexible, remote work with token-based compensation that can significantly appreciate.
-The sector represents a fundamental experiment in organizational design and collective decision-making at internet scale.
+Many DAOs offer flexible, remote work with token-based compensation that can appreciate.
+The sector represents an experiment in organizational design and collective decision-making at internet scale.

 Find DAO Jobs